carlos-himura/xgb-class-nba-sagemaker/README.md

 # NBA XGBoost Classifier – SageMaker Project
 Binary classification problem related to NBA player performance.
-Model capable of predicting whether a player will perform Above Average (1) or Below Average (0) in a given game based on historical game statistics.
+A Model capable of predicting whether a player will perform Above Average (1) or Below Average (0) in a given game based on historical game statistics.

 This repository contains an end-to-end machine learning pipeline built on Amazon SageMaker, using XGBoost to classify NBA data.
 The workflow includes: